How to Claim Money From Keurig's $10 Million K-Cup Settlement

 For more class-action lawsuits, find out if you're eligible for money from T-Mobile's $350 million data breach payout or DirecTV's $17 million robocall settlement.

-Filed in District Court in Northern California, Smith v.
-Keurig Green Mountain alleges that the company misled customers about how easily its pods can be recycled, with detailed recycling instructions and a large-print tagline reading, "Have your cup and recycle it, too."
+Filed in District Court in Northern California, the suit, Smith v.
+Keurig Green Mountain, alleges that the company misled customers about how easily its pods can be recycled, with detailed recycling instructions and a large-print tagline reading, "Have your cup and recycle it, too."

 But, the complaint alleges, the cups are not widely recyclable and "usually still end up in landfills."